National Pet Day

 The number of animals entering shelters has been significantly decreasing over the years.
 But there’s still a significant number of animals entering and being euthanized due to shelter capacity and lack of awareness.

-Page hopes that these numbers can continue to decrease with the celebration of Pet Day.
-Encouraging adoption as a first choice is one of the main ideas behind Pet Day.
+Page hopes that these numbers can continue to decrease with the celebration of National Pet Day.
+Encouraging adoption as a first choice is one of the main ideas behind National Pet Day.

 This is especially true in regards to those who are thinking about purchasing a pet from a breeder.
 On this day, people are encouraged to love their pets, spoil them, adopt pets, and volunteer at the local animal shelter.

 National Pet Day celebrates the unconditional love that animals give to people in their daily lives.
 It also encourages people to take the time to spend time with their beloved animals.